aicis/fresco-outsourcing/README.md

 This specific branch contains the test applications used to benchmark the paper "Attribute-based Single Sign-On: Secure, Private, and Efficient".

 ## Environment
-The code is exclusively written in Java and requires a JDK with support for Java 11 and Maven to build.
+The code is exclusively written in Java and requires a JDK with support for Java 11 and Maven version at least 3.9.1 to build.

 ## Building
 Building and testing is done by running `mvn package`.